-The memorandum of association of a company aims to set out what the company may do which traditionally was very extensive to allow for future flexibility.
-With the introduction of NACE Codes the principal objects clause must set out what the main activity of a company will be.
+The constitution of a company aims to set out what the company may do which traditionally was very extensive to allow for future flexibility.
+With the introduction of NACE Codes allows for diverse activities, however the NACE code issued to a company relates to the principal activity of the company.
 This is also a requirement of most financial institutes before they will activate a new bank account for the company.
-Subsequent clauses within the memorandum of association allow the company to carry on additional activities.
-The articles of association literally lay down how a company is to be governed normally by choosing a standard set of articles provided within the Companies Acts 1963-2009 with appropriate amendments/alterations.
+The articles of association literally lay down how a company is to be governed normally by choosing a standard set of articles provided within the Companies Acts 2014 with appropriate amendments/alterations.
 Most Irish private limited companies are governed by Table A Articles there being a choice between A-F. A general merchants and traders clause is no longer permitted as the principal activity clause as it is not considered distinctive as an activity.

 Annual & extraordinary general meetings

 These are meetings held by the shareholders to either review the performance of the board of directors or assist them take major decisions.
 In simple terms, all companies have annual general meetings (AGM’s) to review such things as a company’s annual accounts and related matters.
 Extraordinary general meetings (EGM’s) as the name suggests can be called at any time of the year when there is a matter of sufficient gravity.
 It should be remembered that at all times the ultimate control will vest in the shareholders but unless they are the same as, the directors day to day executive decisions remain the domain of the board of directors.